 Tammy was first produced in 1962, a year before Sindy appeared and ceased production in 1966.
 The reason given was that she could not compete with the popularity of Barbie and that she was not able to change her style when the “Mod” era arrived.
 As Sindy continued to be successful for some years after Tammy was taken out of production perhaps it says something about the differences between British and American culture.

-Ideal Tammy and her friends and family were manufactured in Japan but there were also Canadian Tammy’s as Reliable were licenced to manufacture her there.
+Ideal Tammy and her friends and family were manufactured in Japan and Hong Kong but there were also Canadian Tammy’s as Reliable were licensed to manufacture her there.

 My Tammy Family Dolls

-Lately I have been doing a series of posts on the adventures of the Tammy family and their friends called “What’s New At The Tammy House” here are a few recent posts.
+Before I had to move them to a shelf I did a series of posts on the adventures of the Tammy family and their friends called “What’s New At The Tammy House” here are a few recent posts.